 Jive Communications Technology Canada Ltd. General Terms and Conditions

-These terms of service govern the purchase and use of the business communications service and related equipment provided by Jive Communications, Inc. (“Jive”) and are between Jive and the “Customer” identified in a signed sales quote.
+These terms of service govern the purchase and use of the business communications service and related equipment provided by Jive Communications Technology Canada Ltd. (“Jive”) and are between Jive and the “Customer” identified in a signed sales quote.
 The parties agree as follows:

 Unless the sales quote states otherwise, the Services are provided on a month-to-month basis, and the term begins on the date Jive first activates Services for the Customer.

 (a) Except as stated in section 3(b), if the sales quote states an initial term longer than one month, this agreement will be automatically extended for an unlimited number of successive one-year periods unless the Customer delivers notice of termination no less than 30 days before the end of the term.